gnd/indexhibit-legacy-to-php7/README.md

 $ ls
 files  htaccess  index.php  ndxz-studio
 ```
-Download the patch
+Download the patch.
 Apply the patch like this:
 ```
 patch -p1 < indexhibit_legacy_to_php7.diff
 ```